ERPG/Events-manager-app/README.md

 To check if server is running, navigate to `http://localhost:3000/`

 The app also use a Weather API.
-I also suggest go to the [openSeatherMap docs](https://openweathermap.org/), register and get an API KEY.
+I also suggest go to the [openWeatherMap docs](https://openweathermap.org/), register and get an API KEY.
 This api key will be place in a **.env** file with the name of _WEATHER_API_KEY_.

 To launch Angular server